nuxt/scripts/docs/content/scripts/content/youtube-player.md

 #### Eager Loading Placeholder

-The Vimeo Video placeholder image is lazy-loaded by default.
+The YouTube Player placeholder image is lazy-loaded by default.
 You should change this behavior if your video is above the fold or consider using the `#placeholder` slot to customize the placeholder image.

 ::code-group